theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart3.md

 mkdir ANVIO
 cd ANVIO
 ```
 We need to do some tricks for the contigs from assembly before we can use them on Friday.
-You'll need to upload biokit and activate Anvio
+You'll need to load bioconda and activate Anvio

 ```
-module load biokit
+module load bioconda/3
+# allocate resources
+salloc -n 1 --mem=10000 -t 00:20:00 -p serial
+srun --pty $SHELL
 source activate anvio3
 ```
 ## Rename the scaffolds and select those >2,500nt.
 Anvio wants sequence IDs in your FASTA file as simple as possible.
 Therefore we need to reformat the headerlines to remove spaces and non-numeric characters.
 Also contigs shorter than 2500 bp will be removed.

 ```
 anvi-script-reformat-fasta ../co-assembly/final.contigs.fa -l 2500 --simplify-names --prefix MEGAHIT_co_assembly -r REPORT -o MEGAHIT_co-assembly_2500nt.fa
+# deactivate virtual env, log out and free the resources
+source deactivate
+exit
+exit
 ```
 ## Mapping the reads back to the assembly
 Next thing to do is mapping all the reads back to the assembly.
 We use the renamed >2,500 nt contigs and do it sample-wise, so each sample is mapped separately using the trimmed R1 & R2 reads.